goauthentik/authentik/website/docs/applications/manage_apps.md

 By default, all users can access applications when no policies are bound.

-When multiple policies/groups/users are attached, you can configure the _Policy engine mode_ to either
+When multiple policies/groups/users are attached, you can configure the _Policy engine mode_ to either:

 -   Require users to pass all bindings/be member of all groups (ALL), or
 -   Require users to pass either binding/be member of either group (ANY)